bnmtthws/bnmtthws.github.io/_pages/people.md

 Leisl received her B.Sc. in Zoology at University College London (UCL) in the UK where she completed a research project looking at the evolution of biomineralization in molluscs.
 Leisl now continues her work in invertebrate zoology, looking at the genomic and molecular mechanisms behind sensory behaviour in the <i>Aedes aegypti</i> mosquito.
 <br/> <br/>

+{: #orna}
+### Orna Phalen
+### M.Sc.
+Student, Zoology

+Orna received her B.S.c in Zoology at University College Dublin in Ireland where she worked on a physiology project investigating the role of UTB transporters in cow rumen.
+She has an interest in physiology, molecular biology and entomology and now continues her work at the (Ben) Matthews lab investigating the genetic basis of oviposition behavior in the <i>Aedes togoi mosquito</i>.

 ## Staff
 {: #nick }
 Nicholas Tochor (half time lab manager)